mcellteam/swift-ir/docs/development/README.md

 merge was done to either choose one of the "current_hash" values or to delete them both so they will be automatically regenerated.

-In order to avoid this manual work for every merge, the alignem.py and alignem_swift.py programs will automatically fix this whenever they are run.
+In order to avoid this manual work for every merge, the **alignem.py** and **alignem_swift.py** programs will automatically fix this whenever they are run.
 Rather than importing the file directly as JSON (which would fail with those markers present), they first read the file and check it for GIT merge markers.
 If they are found, then they are removed and a new "current_hash" is calculated and written to the file.
-This happens just by running either alignem.py or alignem_swift.py.
+This generally happens just by running either **alignem.py** or **alignem_swift.py**.

 Of course, this cannot resolve other merge conflicts that might be found.
 They must be resolved by hand just as they always have.
-But when the only remaining merge conflict involves "source_info.json", it can be resolved by simply running alignem.py or alignem_swift.py.
+But when the only remaining merge conflict involves "**source_info.json**", it can generally be resolved by simply running **alignem.py** or **alignem_swift.py**.
 No project needs to be opened, and nothing else needs to be done inside the application.
 Just run it and exit.
-That will update the "source_info.json" file.
+That will update the "**source_info.json**" file.
 If there are no other merge conflicts (or if they've been resolved by hand), then the new merge can be committed using the standard process.

 ## Joint GIT-based development without a shared repository